-The main purposes of the two amendments were to supplement the draft Articles of Association of the Company and rules of procedure of the Board appended to the memorandum of investment and to officially acknowledge that several conditions precedent necessary for MHI's and JNFL's equity stakes (notably the transfer of New NP/Framatome to EDF) had been satisfied.
+The main purposes of the two amendments were to complement to the draft Articles of Association of the Company and rules of procedure of the Board appended to the memorandum of investment and to officially acknowledge that several conditions precedent necessary for MHI's and JNFL's equity stakes (notably the transfer of New NP/Framatome to EDF) had been satisfied.

-Shareholders' Agreement between the Company, AREVA SA, the French State, CEA, MHI and JNFL
+· Shareholders' agreement between the Company, AREVA SA, the French State, CEA, MHI and JNFL

-On February 21, 2018, the Board of Directors authorized the signing of a Shareholders' Agreement (the "Shareholders' Agreement") between the Company, AREVA SA, the French State, the CEA, MHI and JNFL, amending, superseding and replacing the Shareholders' Agreement initially concluded between the parties on March 13, 2017.
+On February 21, 2018, the Board of Directors authorized the signing of a Shareholders' Agreement between the Company, AREVA SA, the French State, French Alternative Energies and Atomic Energy Commission (CEA), MHI and JNFL, amending, superseding and replacing the shareholders' agreement initially concluded between the parties on March 13, 2017.

 This Shareholders' Agreement was signed on February 21, 2018.
 On March 27, 2018, Natixis and Caisse des Dépôts joined the agreement.
-A French and English version of this agreement was signed on July 13, 2018, reiterating the terms of the Shareholders' Agreement of February 21, 2018 (Amended and Restated Shareholders Agreement).
+A French and English version of this agreement was signed on July 13, 2018, reiterating the terms of the Shareholders' Agreement of February 21, 2018.